Skip to content

 Will you tell me when my order is on its way?

-• We’ll send you a dispatch email when your items are on their way, but you can also check the status of your order in your account.
+• You can check the status of your orders in your account.

 For more information, please visit the Delivery section of our Help Centre.